Your Remote Desktop Services session has ended, possibly for...

 Feel tired to fix RDP errors?
 It’s time to void the errors like Your Remote Desktop service session has ended completely by switching to a completely free & safe third-party utility for remote connection, AnyViewer.
 Compared with RDP, it has those advantages.

-- 2. It supports remote connection over different networks without port forwarding.
+2. Easy setup for remote access over the internet: It supports remote connection over different networks without port forwarding or setting up VPN.

-- 3. It adopts ECC (Elliptic Curve Cryptography) encryption algorithm.
+3. High security: It adopts ECC (Elliptic Curve Cryptography) encryption algorithm for end-to-end encryption.
 Compared with the RSA, adopted by RDP, ECC can offer the same cryptographic strength as RAS, with much smaller key sizes.

 Now, let’s work through how it works:

 Step 1.
 Download it.
 Install and run the utility on both the host computer (the recipient) and the client computer (the controller).
-Make sure that the two PC are connected to the network.
+Make sure that the two PCs are connected to the network.
+To access a PC from a mobile device, go to App Store or Google Play to free download AnyViewer mobile apps.

 Note: To access the remote computer in privacy mode (the screen of the remote PC will be black and the keyboard & mouse of the remote PC will be disabled), you need to upgrade to an advanced plan.

 Step 2.
 Then, click "Device" and find out the remote PC that you want to access.
-Click "Remote control" to get one-click remote access to the remote PC.
+Click "One-click control" to get one-click remote access to the remote PC.

 Step 3.
 Then you can see the desktop of the remote computer and take operations as if you were sitting in front of it.